 Landscape as a genre has its roots deeply embedded in Romanticism and its associated concept of the Sublime, which emphasises the power and grandeur of the natural world.
-Through this lens, nature is seen as the primary source of inspiration, creating awe-inspiring scenes that can captivate and humble the human observer.
-The current exhibition of paintings by Rob Davies at the Williamson aims to explore this rich narrative of landscape.
-In his work, landscape’s tradition is preserved, while also being enriched by his eclectic choice of subject matter and experimental approach.
 Drawing from diverse sources and employing different mediums, Davies’ interpretation of landscape extends beyond its traditional generic boundaries.

 The worlds Davies paints are a complex interplay of absence and presence.
 Parts of his paintings might showcase meticulously crafted details – a hill, a tree, a river.
 These areas of detail are often juxtaposed with expanses of negative space – parts of the paper left intentionally blank or minimally adorned.
 The result is a stark contrast that compels the viewer to ponder the deliberate incompleteness.
 Each of Davies’s artworks is an invitation to embark on a journey of discovery.
 The works are not static images meant for a cursory glance; instead, they reward closer, more careful inspection.
 His styles and approaches can be kaleidoscopic, switching between different methods and mediums within a single piece.
-A closer look at areas of the painting may reveal an intriguing combination of decorator’s gloss layered with delicate watercolour, interrupted by bold strokes of oil and spray paint.
 The experience of observing his work is akin to navigating a dynamic terrain, where every twist and turn reveals something new.

 Many pieces featured in this exhibition bear witness to a significant shift in the perception and depiction of landscapes, a shift brought about by one of the key inventions of the 18th century: the railway, which cut through and reshaped landscapes in a manner never previously seen and altered the way we saw and interacted with our surroundings.
 Davies’ works echo the process of rail lines fragmenting the terrain, as they present landscapes characterised by disjointed pockets of painterly information.
 ‘Off the Tracks’ (2014-15), for example, combines strong diagonals with a carefully depicted railway line, appropriated figures and painted areas in a variety of styles.